opendevstack/ods-project-quickstarters/jenkins-slaves/nodejs8-angular/README.md

 This slave is used to build node.js based projects, both thru `npm` and `yarn`

-The image is built in the global `cd` project and is named `jenkins-slave-nodejs8-angular`. it can be referenced in a `jenkinsfile` with `cd/jenkins-slave-nodejs8-angular`
+The image is built in the global `cd` project and is named `jenkins-slave-nodejs8-angular`. it can be referenced in a `JenkinsFile` with `cd/jenkins-slave-nodejs8-angular`

 ## Features / what's in, which plugins, ...
 1. Nexus configuration